NguyenThienAn0610/Ohmni-Healthcare-Robot/README.md

 ### Web-App Usage & Test

-When you first access the page, you need to provide the MQTT config: host, port, clientid, username, and password (if any).
+When you first access the page, you need to provide the MQTT config: input the topic name to subscribe, host, port, clientid, username, and password (if any).
 There is a pre-filled example in the Demo so you can quickly use it to test.

 Next, choose the medical check-in type, there are two options: